PowerShell/PSResourceGet/CHANGELOG/preview.md

 - Update `-ModulePrefix` to be a static parameter (#1868)
 - Bug fix for populating all `#Requires` fields in `Update-PSScriptFileInfo` (#1863)
 - Bug fix for populating `Includes` metadata for packages from container registry repositories (#1861)
-- Bug fix for `Find-PSRessource` and `Install-PSResource` not retrieving unlisted package versions (#1859)
+- Bug fix for `Find-PSResource` and `Install-PSResource` not retrieving unlisted package versions (#1859)

 ## [1.2.0-preview2](https://github.com/PowerShell/PSResourceGet/compare/v1.2.0-preview1..v1.2.0-preview2) - 2025-07-21

 ### New Features
-- Ingetration of the Azure Artifacts Credential Provider for ADO feeds (#1765)
+- Integration of the Azure Artifacts Credential Provider for ADO feeds (#1765)

 ### Bug Fix
 - Bug fixes for NuGet v3 dependencies (#1841 Thanks @o-l-a-v!)